 Deploying the Autoscaling Application Block

-To add the management certificate to your Windows Azure subscriptions
+To add the management certificate to your Azure subscriptions

 - Upload the public key to the subscription that contains the role or roles you want the Autoscaling Application Block to scale.
-For more information, see "How to Add a Management Certificate to a Windows Azure Subscription" on MSDN.
+For more information, see "How to Add a Management Certificate to an Azure Subscription" on MSDN.

 - Upload the private key to the Service Certificates store in the hosted service that contains the Autoscaling Application Block.
 For more information, see "How to Add a New Certificate to the Certificate Store" on MSDN.